Home l Board Members

 Scholarship Application Instructions & Requirements (for the student):

-Applications are accepted via e-mail (text based, unformatted) and must be complete and submitted by the October 31 deadline.
+Applications are accepted via e-mail (text based, unformatted) and must be complete and submitted ahead of the October 31 deadline.
 Applications are to be sent to WCAOCscholarship@gmail.com with the applicant name included in the subject line.
+Please do not submit file attachments; use plain text.

-Be certain to include all the following elements (and only the following elements) in the text-based application:
+Be certain to include all the following elements (and only the following elements) in the e-mailed application:

 · Name and contact information (email/phone/school and permanent addresses street/city/state/zip), college affiliation (must be in the Chicago area, within 140 miles of O’Hare, enrolled for fall and spring), and Citizenship (MUST be a US Citizen).

-· Years of college completed at time of application (minimum of two academic years), expected college graduation date, and GPA on a 4.0 scale.
+· Years of college completed at time of application (minimum of an equivalent of two collegiate academic years completed; or in other words, having completed a minimum of half of the credit hours required for an undergraduate degree), expected graduation date, and GPA on a 4.0 scale.
 (3.0 minimum GPA).
 Include date of high school graduation with name and location of high school.

 · In 200 words or less, summarize pertinent major and minor academic areas, activities, organizational memberships, related hobbies, projects, work experience, special interests, and positions of leadership.
 Emphasize military service, if applicable, and STEM-related activities.